Breaking the Spell

 Hillman said, “Tell me what you yearn for and I will tell you what you are.
 We are what we reach for.”
 It is this face of Eros who drives us to reach past our mother complex projections and toward the infinite depths of our own souls, toward the divine.

 Freud taught that the Oedipus myth was the fundamental myth for modern man and built his whole psychology around it.
 But Hillman argued that the tale of Psyche and Eros is much more descriptive of the deep work of the soul and of archetypal psychology.
 Psyche, the Greek word for soul, also meant butterfly, that creature that transformed itself from an ugly, wormlike thing into something magnificent.
 The myth tells us that soul awakens in relationship with the erotic imagination, while Eros deepens through psychological insight.

 Hence the critical importance of the creative imagination, of myth, of poetry, of metaphor, of beautiful language.
 Hillman says:

-Or, in plain if not beautiful language: If we can’t make images in art, music or fine speech, if we can’t approach the ancestors with grief and beauty, we get sick.
+Or, in plain if not beautiful language: If we can’t make images in art, music or fine speech, if we can’t see the value in constructing stunningly gorgeous altars and shrines so as to welcome the ancestors with grief and beauty, we get sick.

 At the end of the story, Eros raises Psyche to Heaven, they marry, and Psyche gives birth to a daughter, whom they name Voluptas, which is Latin for Pleasure.
-Hillman finds great meaning in this divine child: The working of the soul, which may involve breaking the spell of the mother, is not ascetic renunciation or escape from the world, but pleasure!
+Hillman finds great meaning in this divine child: The working of the soul, which necessarily involves breaking the spell of the mother, is not ascetic renunciation or escape from the world, but pleasure!